bohrer-lab/ecodata-matlab/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MATLAB for Movebank's documentation!
+Welcome to Movebank Visualization's documentation!
 ===============================================
 .. mdinclude:: ../README.md